5TFG4/autohub-usbip/docs/DESIGN-notes.md

 - **Trusted LAN assumption**: USB/IP (TCP 3240) is plain text without authentication or integrity.
 AutoHub adds defense-in-depth (nftables + Windows Firewall + app-level allow-lists) but still assumes all participants reside on a trusted LAN or VPN.
 - **IPv4-only binding**: Restricting `usbipd` to IPv4 avoids accidental exposure on IPv6 interfaces that might bypass firewall policies.
-- **Allow-lists**: Using text files for allow-lists keeps automation simple and auditable—changes can be version-controlled or distributed with config management.
+- **Allow-lists**: Using repo-local text files (`config/clients.allow` on the Pi and `C:\Autohub\clients.allow` on Windows) keeps automation simple and auditable—changes can be version-controlled or distributed with config management.
 - **Minimal exposure**: TCP 59876 (listener) rejects everything except allow-listed sources and only accepts POSTs to `/usb-event/`.
 The Pi similarly drops all 3240 traffic unless sourced from the list.

 ## 3. Performance Goals